-Shopping for stuff on Amazon.com is great and all, but it can be tedious and time-consuming to have to keep selecting or entering the same shipping and billing information each time you want to order something.
+Shopping on Amazon is great and all, but it can be tedious and time-consuming to have to keep selecting or entering the same shipping and billing information each time you want to order something.
 That's where Amazon's "One-Click" ordering function comes in handy.

 "One-Click" allows you to pick a default set of shipping and billing options that you can tell Amazon to automatically use whenever you order a physical item that needs to be shipped.
 This saves you the trouble of having to select or enter these settings manually if you use the same ones over and over.
 You can change these default options at any time (if you move to a new address or get a new credit card, for example), and you can turn "One-Click" on or off, depending on how much you use it.